thathykalvac/INFO6150-assignment-2/README.md

 ## styles ![styles page](styles.css)
 In this page we add styles to the html pages using text align, size and style background color, image, position, border radious, padding, margin to improve the user expirence of the nd user.
+### Use of float and overflow property
+float and overflow property has been used in the expirence section of index page
+### Use of column layout structure
+column layout has been used in the projects section
+### Use of absolute and relative position whenever necessary
+absolute and relative positions have been used in necessary pages of the website
+### Create a professional image gallery for certifications
+a image gallery with certification name, caption and short description about certifications has been created in certifications section
+### Make the website responsive using media queries
+media query has been used in the website to make it user friendly for user with different kinds of devices